 Latest Protection and Restoration

 The Palace Museum was announced as a key national historical and cultural relic under the protection of the state in 1961 and 1987.
 Besides, it’s listed as a World Cultural Heritage Site.
 The museum has not undergone any repair or restoration for many years making some of its palaces and halls weary and collapse.
-A wide-scale of renovation has then started in 2002 and is expected to finish by 2021.
+A wide-scale renovation was started in 2002 and is expected to be finished by 2021.